 - Green Curry Chicken - an absolute classic with its own unique flavour.
 The main difference between red and green curry is that green curry paste uses green chilies, while red curry paste uses dried red chilies.
 But this one difference creates a very distinct flavour profile.

 - Yellow Curry Chicken - Curries in Thai cuisine tends to be on the light side, but if you want a chicken curry that is richer and more stew-like, this yellow curry with potatoes is for you.

 - ½ lb boneless skinless chicken breast or thighs, 1 cm strips

-- 2 Tbsp coconut oil, or neutral oil
+- 2 tablespoon coconut oil, or neutral oil

-- 2-3 Tbsp red curry paste, see note
+- 2-3 tablespoon red curry paste, see note

 - ¾ cup coconut milk